-We mentioned that famous offline brands can be very self-promotional and still attract large fan and follower numbers and maintain good levels of interaction.
-We call it the ‘social media diffusion effect’.
-Here’s why.
+One example of this is that famous brands can be very self-promotional on social media and still grow their follower numbers and achieve strong levels of interaction.
+This is down to what we call the ‘social media diffusion effect’.
+Here’s how it works:

-Over time, this offline presences will filter into their online presence as people associate themselves to their brands in their online spheres.
-This is regardless of how good their social media presence is, it is a diffusion effect.
+Over time, this offline presence filters into their online presence as people associate themselves with the brand on social media.
+This net movement happens regardless of how good their social media presence is, it is a diffusion effect.

 The fact remains, however, if the social media of these brands is not adding anything to the individuals outside their ‘offline’ sphere of influence, they are not going to attract them into their online sphere.
 In many regards, it is all one-way traffic and they will reach a maximum online and offline sphere.
 At this point there is no net movement of influence to or from social media.